TIBCOSoftware/tci-flogo/samples/app-dev/Connectors/Kafka/readme.md

-# Kafka Publisher and Consumer in one App
+# Publishing and Consuming message using Kafka.

 ## Description

-This example demonstrate how we can create single record, fetch it using query, update and delete that record in Salesforce using Salesforce activities and connection in flogo.
+This example demonstrate how we can send message using the Kafka producer activity and recieve the same message using Kafka consumer activity.
-The main purpose of Salesforce activities used in the Salesforce_GeneralSample app are to insert new account, fetch the details of the created account, update the data for that account and then delete accountfrom Salesforce.
-Also receives messages whenever a change occurs in Salesforce.com and activates the flow using Salesforce trigger.

-The CRUD flow in the Salesforce_GeneralSample app basically creates new record for Account object in Salesforce and then fetch that record details using query.
-Then it updates the name of the newly created account.
-Finally deletes that account.
-All these operation will be done when execute the REST trigger with valid input schema provided in ReceiveHTTPMessage trigger.
-The SalesforceTrigger flow in the Salesforce_GeneralSample app have ReceiveSalesforceMessage trigger which starts when new record is created in the salesforce.
-So in this case when CRUD flow executes, the salesforce trigger will start and provide respective output in the logs.
+The Producer flow produces a message on the mentioned topic, whenever the rest enpoint is triggered.
+The Consumer flow has the consumer trigger which is listening to the mentioned topic and recieves the message whenever it is sent.
+Further, the 'commit offset' activity notifies the consumer to commit the offset as soon as the message is recieved and lastly the 'Log' activity is printing the recieved message.

 ## Prerequisites

-* Ensure that Flogo Connector for Salesforce.com must be install.
+* Ensure that Apache Kafka Connector is already installed being an OOTB connector.
-* Ensure that you have an active Salesforce.com account.
+* Ensure that you have an active Kafka broker.
-* Ensure that you have set up the OAuth permissions in Salesforce.com before installing the connector which will be used in the Salesforce connection for Client ID and Client Secret parameters.
-To set up OAuth permissions, follow the steps mentioned in 'Creating a Salesforce.com Connection' topic in the TIBCO Cloud Integration documentation.

 ## Import the sample

-1. Download the sample's .json file 'Salesforce_GeneralSample.json'
+1. Download the sample's .json file 'KafkaAppSample.json'

 2. Create a new empty app.
 ![Create an app](../../import-screenshots/2.png)